 Many Americans regularly consume caffeine, the most widely used behaviorally active drug in the world.
 But does caffeine cause more than just a morning boost?

 Energy drinks are the latest entry into the beverage market and perhaps the most potent way to get a caffeine fix.
-The popularity of these carbonated, caffeine-loaded drinks has skyrocketed since they first appeared on the market in 1997.
+The popularity of these carbonated, caffeine-loaded drinks has skyrocketed since they first appeared on the market in the late 1990s.
 They are particularly popular among the younger generation, including teenagers.
-Does the entry of another caffeine-containing concoction into the marketplace prove yet again that we are a nation of addicts?

 In a manner of speaking, yes.
 The majority of Americans regularly consume caffeine, a drug that acts as a central nervous system stimulant.
 It increases heart rate, boosts urine production, and raises the metabolic rate.
 The metabolic rate is the speed at which the body burns calories to fuel necessary functions like breathing.
 Anyone who cannot get going in the morning without a cup of coffee, tea, or a caffeine-containing soft drink knows all too well that caffeine can be habit-forming.